 Direct Access Barristers

-A direct access barrister (also called a Public Access barrister) is a self-employed advocate authorised by the Bar Standards Board to take instructions straight from the public and from businesses — with no solicitor in the middle.
-For the right kind of work it is faster, cheaper, and gives you specialist court advocacy without paying for two layers of professional representation.
+A direct access barrister, sometimes called a Public Access barrister, is a self-employed advocate authorised by the Bar Standards Board to take instructions straight from the public and from businesses, with no solicitor in the middle.
+For the right kind of work it is faster and cheaper, and it gives you specialist court advocacy without paying for two layers of professional representation.

 Clerk&Counsel is a clerking agency.
 We do not provide legal services ourselves.
-We identify suitable Public Access-qualified counsel from across the independent Bar, run conflict checks, confirm fixed fees, and issue the BSB-compliant client care letter — usually within 24 to 72 hours.
+We identify suitable Public Access-qualified counsel from across the independent Bar, run conflict checks, confirm fixed fees, and issue the BSB-compliant client care letter, usually within 24 to 72 hours.
+You can send a brief at any time, or read more about how the Public Access scheme works for litigants in person.

 Send a short brief.
 A clerk will come back to you with shortlisted, available counsel and indicative fees.

-Send a brief →Specialist advice, drafting and advocacy — on a fixed fee.
+Specialist advice, drafting and advocacy, on a fixed fee.

 Written advice

-Merits, quantum and strategy advice on liability, prospects of success and recoverable costs — usually delivered within 7–14 days.
+Merits, quantum and strategy advice on liability, prospects of success and recoverable costs, usually delivered within 7 to 14 days.

 Drafting